farhansolodev/ebiten-quadtree/README.md

 # ebiten-quadtree
 Quadtree visualization in Go

-You can clone and build the program, or run it by entering the following in your terminal:
+You can run the binary release, clone and build the program, or run it by entering the following in your terminal:

 `go run github.com/farhansolodev/ebiten-quadtree@latest`